imagineLife/big-site/content/k8s/from-docker-to-k8s.md

 Note, the services should not refer to one another by I.P address.
 The services should....use other services... to talk to one another.

+#### Leveraging Services to Enable Pod Connections
+Services are only required for a pod when the pod needs to be accessed by another pod:
+- **for the redis pod**
+  - to allow the redis pod to be accessed by voting app && worker app
+  - redis won't be accessed outside the cluster
+  - the service type will be **clusterIP**
+- **for postgres pod**
+  - accessed by worker
+  - accessed by one of the frontent apps
+  - db connection credentials will be "known" by those two pods
+  - type ClusterIP
+- **enabling external access**
+  - NodePort type
+  - 1 service for voting app
+  - 1 service for result analytics dashboard app
+- No service for the worker pod
+  - reads from a db, updates another db
+-